Farishanif/NumberProcessing/README.md

-User navigate the command prompt/terminal to the directory of extraction User type "java -jar NumbersProcessor.jar" on the command prompt/terminal User operates the program or just download the .jar and .bat file together then execute the .bat file (windows only)
+User navigate the command prompt/terminal to the directory of extraction User type "java -jar NumbersProcessor.jar" on the command prompt/terminal User operates the program

-device that already has JRE installed may run the .jar file directly by double clicking the file (some device may not work with this method)
+device that already has JRE installed may run the .jar file by double clicking the file (some device may not work)

 From IDE: